sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/docs/Fashion MNIST - GCP-native Implementation.md

 - **Security**: IAM, Secret Manager
 - **Development**: Vertex AI Workbench, GitHub, Terraform
 - **AI Components**: Vertex AI Agent Builder, Vector Search

-## Architecture Diagram
-See the accompanying architecture diagram for a visual representation of the system components and their interactions.

 ## Repository Structure
 ```